 Note: If you recently added a new campaign, keyword, ad group, or product group, check back after more time has passed.
 If you don’t have many impressions, increasing your bids may help with more exposure.

 - Shared budget: If your campaign uses shared budgets, the campaign bid simulator will not be available.

 - Max daily budget: If your campaign has reached (or nearly reached) its daily budget at least once in the last 7 days, Google bid simulators may not be able to provide estimates.

 - Certain bidding options: Bid simulators will not work with campaigns that use Manual CPC, Enhanced CPC, or Target CPA bid strategies.

 - Running experiments: The Google Ads bid simulators do not work with campaigns that have running experiments, or experiments that have ended within the last 8 days.

 - Shopping campaign product groups that use the Item ID attribute: The bid simulator is unavailable for product groups that use the Item ID attribute.

 Improve your conversion data with Google Ads bid simulators

 Whether you’re running a shopping campaign, a hotel campaign, or any other PPC campaign, remove some of the guesswork involved with keyword bidding (and adjusting those bids) by using Google’s bid simulators.
 These helpful tools enable you to discover the potential impact of your bid on advertising results, and assist you in deciding how to alter them going forward for the best campaign results.

 To ensure your campaign’s ad clicks turn into conversions, create dedicated, fast-loading post-click pages for every offer.
-See how to provide all of your audiences with unique post-click experiences by signing up for an Instapage Enterprise Demo today.
+See how to provide all of your audiences with unique post-click landing pages by signing up for an Instapage Enterprise Demo today.